Tangerina-PT/English/Calendar_D.md

 ### Calendar

-*Remember, in English we write the days of the week and the months of the year with a capital letter. / Não te esqueças que em inglês, escrevemos os dias da semana e os meses do ano com uma letra maiúscula.*
+*Remember, in English we write the days of the week and the months of the year with a capital letter... / Não te esqueças que em inglês, escrevemos os dias da semana e os meses do ano com uma letra maiúscula...*

 #### Days of the week